NUbots/NUbots/modules/audio/BeatnBeatDetector/README.md

 ## Usage

-This module waits for audio input in the form of `messages::SoundChunk` objects and calculates the most likely timing of beats based on a sliding ten-second window of sound data.
-Whenever a beat is detected it emits a `messages::Beat` containing the current time and the beat's frequency.
+This module waits for audio input in the form of `message::SoundChunk` objects and calculates the most likely timing of beats based on a sliding ten-second window of sound data.
+Whenever a beat is detected it emits a `message::Beat` containing the current time and the beat's frequency.

 If the input audio has multiple channels, only the first channel is analysed.

 ## Consumes

-* `messages::SoundChunkSettings` to set up the sample format of upcoming sound chunks
+* `message::SoundChunkSettings` to set up the sample format of upcoming sound chunks
-* `messages::SoundChunk` containing the sound data to find beats in
+* `message::SoundChunk` containing the sound data to find beats in

 ## Emits

-* `messages::Beat` every time a beat is detected
+* `message::Beat` every time a beat is detected

 ## Dependencies